-- a.
+a.
 Upon receipt of an application, the department will begin processing the application using the electronic permitting system.
-The department will apply the criteria as required by this chapter, including access type, access category, location, design, public safety and traffic operations. - b.
+The department will apply the criteria as required by this chapter, including access type, access category, location, design, public safety and traffic operations.

+b.
 The department may issue an access permit with terms and conditions or deny the application if it fails to meet this chapter's requirements.
-The department representative shall notify the applicant of the determination. - c.
-The department will not act on an application it deems incomplete and shall notify the applicant if additional information is required. - d.
-Upon mutual agreement by the department and applicant, the department may suspend or extend the process period. - e.
+The department representative will notify the applicant of the determination.

+c.
+The department will not act on an application it deems incomplete and will notify the applicant of additional information needed to complete the request.

+d.
+Upon mutual agreement by the department and applicant, the department may suspend or extend the process period.

+e.
 The applicant may withdraw the application.